Keerthi-2025/EmailSMTP/README.md

 ---

+**🧩 How SMTP Works **

+Your Application prepares an email message using SMTP settings (host, port, username, password).

+The message is sent to an SMTP server (for example: smtp.gmail.com).

+The SMTP server authenticates your credentials.

+If authentication succeeds, the server queues or forwards the email to the recipient’s mail server.

+The recipient’s server delivers the email to the user’s inbox through POP3/IMAP.

+---

 # 📧 SMTP Email Configuration (Gmail) – Spring Boot

 To enable email sending through Gmail’s SMTP server in your **Spring Boot** application, add the following properties to your `application.properties` (or `application.yml`) file: